• Skip to primary navigation

 Get your fix of plant-based fare at a wide variety of veg-friendly and vegan restaurants in Omaha.

-From swanky comfort food to an all-vegan coffee shop, you won’t go hungry in this city known for steak.
+With an all-vegan coffee shop, mouthwatering ramen, and indulgent sandwiches, you won’t go hungry in this city known for steak.

 Smack dab in the middle of the country, vegan fare isn’t necessarily the first thing to come to mind when you think of Omaha.